ShaelinB/470/Project 2 - Alternative Controller/README.md

 I also combined 2 female wires to a male to male jumper wire to increase the movement I can do with the pan.
 Then using another male to male jumper wire I attached the female wires to the pins in the Arduino.
 Afterwards I took a small piece of foam and put it under the accelerometer so it can be flat on the frying pan.
-Then I taped it down aligning the x-axis with the handle.
+Then I taped it down, aligning the x-axis with the handle.

 <img src="Circuit.jpeg" alt="Circuit" width = 500>

 Step 2: I then uploaded the code to the Arduino and Unity.
-How it works is in the Arduino IDE the acclerometer checks the voltage from the X-OUT pin and checks if it crosses the threshold and it's previous state was not flipped.
+How it works is in the Arduino IDE the accelerometer checks the voltage from the X-OUT pin and checks if it crosses the threshold and its previous state was not flipped.
 If it wasn't flipped it now tells Unity that it was flipped along with the voltage.
 Once the voltage passes the reset threshold it allows a flip to be registered again.
 This is to prevent the sensor detecting flips back to back.